MNOSHA Compliance: AWAIR program

 On Jan.
 1, 1991, Minnesota adopted an amendment to Minnesota OSHA statutes that requires many employers to develop and use a formal safety and health program, known commonly as A Workplace Accident and Injury Reduction (AWAIR) program.
 Employers engaged in certain specific industrial classification codes are required by this legislation to develop and implement a written safety and health program with specific actions designed to reduce the incidence of workplace accidents and injuries.
 During 2005, the Minnesota Legislature amended Minnesota OSHA statutes to allow the usage of North American Industrial Classification System (NAICS) codes in the AWAIR list.

-An employer covered by this section must establish a written AWAIR program that includes how:
+An employer covered by this section must establish a written AWAIR program that includes:

 how managers, supervisors and employees are responsible for implementing the program and how continued participation of management will be established, measured and maintained;

-the methods will be used to identify, analyze and control new or existing hazards, conditions and operations;
+the methods used to identify, analyze and control new or existing hazards, conditions and operations;

-the program will be communicated to all affected employees so they are informed of work-related hazards and controls; and
+how the program will be communicated to all affected employees so they are informed of work-related hazards and controls;

 how workplace accidents will be investigated and corrective action implemented; and